 King, a member of the Songwriters Hall of Fame, has written for everyone from Little Eva to Aretha Franklin to James Taylor.
 Her 1971 solo album Tapestry spent 15 weeks at the top of the charts, and stayed on the charts for more than six years.

 But King was just 15 when she and three classmates formed a vocal quartet called the Co-Sines at James Madison High School.
 At night, she attended disc jockey Alan Freed's concerts — a veritable "who's who" of rock 'n' roll performers — and later set up a meeting with Freed, an internationally known rock promoter she thought could help her break into the songwriting business.
 Freed told her to look up the names of record companies in the phone book.

-She recounts the story in her memoir, A Natural Woman, explaining that she called Atlantic Records and arranged a meeting.
+She recounts the story in her new memoir, A Natural Woman, explaining that she called Atlantic Records and arranged a meeting.
 Soon after, she wrote her first big hit — the Shirelles number, "Will You Love Me Tomorrow?" — with Gerry Goffin, who would later become her husband.